Facilities

 Animal Resource Center (ARC)

-• The animal facilities occupy the 10th and 11th floor of the Main Building and houses mice, rats, hamsters, rabbits and rhesus macaques.
+• The animal facilities occupy the 10thand 11th floor of the Main Building and houses mice, rats, hamsters, rabbits and rhesus macaques.
 It is staffed with 2 full time veterinarians, 3 animal health care technicians, five animal caretakers and an administrator.
 It complies with all NIH regulations and is approved by AALAC.
 The ARC contains the necessary trained personnel, specialized rooms (BL2 and BL3 laboratory spaces with appropriate hoods) and facilities to conduct animal research.
 The ARC also contains surgery suites and a necropsy room.

 Intellectual Resources/Collaborations